roshandatadive/project-roodha/job_worker_planner/jobwork-s3-iac/README.md

 Pre-signed URL upload works successfully

-How This Fits Into the JobWork Planner System
+How This Fits into JobWork Planner

-Acts as the central file storage layer
+This bucket acts as the central storage layer for the application.

-Works with:

-EC2 / Lambda backend

-DynamoDB (metadata)

-CloudFront (optional, future)

-Designed for:

-Multi-tenant SaaS

-Secure browser uploads

-Production workloads

-Notes

-No application data is public

-No secrets or credentials are stored in code

-Infrastructure is fully reproducible via CDK
+It integrates with EC2 and Lambda backends and is designed for secure, multi-tenant SaaS usage in production.

 Author
 Roshan Sah
-Intern – Data Engineering / Cloud
+Intern – Cloud / Data Engineering
 JobWork Planner Project